 10. World-famous egg rolls

-The super-foods menu have the plates with the most nutrients and antioxidants.
+The super-foods menu has the plates with the most nutrients and antioxidants.
 There are mixes of greens and grains that are perfect for healthy, clean diets.

 12. 100 sauces

 The restaurant makes more than 100 sauces daily.
-Almost every dish is dressed with a sauce, including the desserts.
 Sauce features are sweet sauce, spicy sauce, hot sauce and so many more.
 The Tamarind Cashew dipping sauce takes more than one hour to make.
 The company insists on making everything fresh so the sauces that are served and made that same day.
 Waste is prevented by putting the sauces up for sale as a single item at the restaurant.
 This allows customers to use the sauces to spice up their dishes at home.

 13. The Overton family is a great “rags to riches” story